-There is no need for any one to explain to the working men and women in America what this pamphlet is written for or why it is necessary that they should tell them, so I shall not try.
+There is no need for any one to explain to the working men and women in America what this pamphlet is written for or why it is necessary that they should have this information.
+They know better than I could tell them, so I shall not try.